June 2022: for the time being there are NO online classes available

 WHAT DOES IT COST?

-I am currently offering these classes on a sliding scale donation basis of £5 - £10 per class or £45 for a month of unlimited classes.
-Please pay according to your means.
-If you are suffering any financial hardship at the moment, drop me a line to say Hi and ask about my concession rates.
+Classes cost £10 per class or £40 per 'term' of 6 weeks.
+If you are suffering financial hardship at the moment, drop me a line to say Hi and ask about my concession rate.

 HOW DOES IT WORK?